Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Under-sink reverse osmosis

-7-stage filtration removes up to 98% of dissolved contaminants, including fluoride.
-Delivers better-than-bottled water at the kitchen tap.
-From $1,100 installed.
+7-stage filtration removes up to 98% of dissolved contaminants including fluoride. $1,100 installed.

 Complete home protection + ultra-pure drinking water